joshgerdes/jekyll-uno/_drafts/azure-availability-zone-peering.md

 In this example, my subscription of '3bdfd67e-6280-43af-8121-4f04dc84706c', if I were to deploy to Zone 2 in my Azure Portal, would deploy to the same physical datacenter as Zone 1 of: '8df7caa2-95cb-44d1-9ecb-e5220ec6a825'.

-As you can also see, my Zone 3 matches the same Zone 3 both logically and physically for all my subscriptions, but there are differences with Zone 2 and 1.
+As you can also see, my Zone 3 matches the same Zone 3 logically and physically for all my subscriptions, but there are differences between Zone 2 and 1.

+Again, during normal business as usual, you don't need to know this - but it's always good to know how this works.
+If you want confirmation of the resiliency of your architecture across Availability Zones, this is a great way to confirm whether your resources are physically located together - or not.